OpenSextant/Xponents/Extraction/XTax/README.md

     ant -f build-taxcat.xml init
 ```

-1. Install  your solr core, e.g.,
+1. Install your solr core

+    First time,  copy "build.local.properties" to build.properties.
+    Now choose where you want to store your solr index.
+    You may want to use "." for solr.solr.home for development,
+    but a more permanent location for runtime or staging.

+    solr home = '.' implies Xponents/solr is the solr server home.

+    Otherwise, for working outside of the source tree,
-    Copy Xponents/solr files to your Solr Home:
+    copy Xponents/solr files to your external solr home (Recommended):

 ```
     /my/xponents/solr/solr.xml,
     /my/xponents/solr/taxcat/,
     /my/xponents/solr/lib
 ```
+    You may use the Xponents/solr/ source tree for convenience, and your build.properties must refer to "solr.home=."

     JVM var "solr.solr.home" will be set to /my/xponents/solr in this case.
     Note that Xponents/solr/lib/  (target: $solr.solr.home/lib) will house runtime dependencies